airjoshb/go-to-step-one/site/content/post/secure-ibd-and-the-epidemiology-of-covid-19-and-ibd.md

 ---
-title: Secure-IBD and the Epidemiology of COVID-19 and IBD
+title: Secure-IBD, the Epidemiology of COVID-19, and IBD
 date: 2020-04-21T01:13:40.607Z
 description: I take a look into the data of reported patients with IBD that have been diagnosed with the coronavirus.